ilamos/TAIBot/README.md

 !dice {amount of dice} {sides of dice}.
 Rolls dice.

-!groupselector {amount of groups} {people per group} {people to select from, separated by spaces surronded by quotes}.
+!groupselector {amount of groups} {people per group} {people to select from, separated by spaces surrounded by quotes}.
 Randomly chooses groups out of a list of people.

 !helpme {command without !}.